Ji-Hwan Bae Player Props: Pirates vs. Giants

-On Tuesday, Ji-Hwan Bae (hitting .371 in his past 10 games) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 9:45 PM ET.
+On Wednesday, Ji-Hwan Bae (hitting .351 in his past 10 games) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be Alex Wood.
+First pitch is at 3:45 PM ET.

+In his most recent game he had a hitless performance (0-for-4) against the Giants.

 Ji-Hwan Bae Game Info & Props vs. the Giants